College of Agricultural and Life Sciences

 College of Agricultural and Life Sciences Updates

-Due to the concerns regarding COVID-19 and the health of our staff, volunteers and attendants, the following events have been rescheduled in a virtual format due to Covid-19 precautions:
+Due to the concerns regarding COVID-19 and the health of our staff, volunteers and attendants, the following events will be held in a virtual format due to COVID-19 precautions:

 Due to the concerns regarding COVID-19 and the health of our staff, volunteers and attendants, the following college events will not be held due to Covid-19 precautions:

-- All UF spring and summer 2020 study abroad programs (See UF International Center FAQ)
+- All UF summer 2020 study abroad programs (See UF International Center FAQ)